 The rules do not address all elements of the ISO standard.
-However, organisations certificated under the new rules will, if they so wish, have a sound basis to further their work towards attaining on which to achieve ISO accreditation. certification with its attendant benefits.
+However, organisations certificated under the rules will, if they so wish, have a sound basis to further their work towards attaining ISO accreditation.
 Organisations also have the option to adopt measures beyond those elements listed above, depending on what suits the scale of their organisation and provides the most rigorous assurance.